jackass-theology/jackasstheology/wp-content/plugins/under-construction-page/readme.txt

 Thanks to our partnership with <a href="https://wordpress.org/plugins/weglot/">Weglot</a>, UCP is fully multilanguage ready and you can instantly translate your under construction page to 100+ languages with one click.

-Under Construction Page is proudly sponsored by <a href="https://nordvpn.com/">NordVPN</a>.
-The days of "hoping for the best" while surfing are long gone.
-NordVPN gives you peace of mind every time you use the public Wi-Fi, access personal and work accounts on the road, or want to keep your browsing history to yourself.

 **Options**